pauluswi/horten/README.md

 1. **Single Process Lock (Mutex)**
    - Clone the repository.
-   - Navigate to the `mutex` example folder.
+   - Navigate to the `single` folder.
    - Run the program:
      ```bash
      go run main.go